John Brown (footballer, born 1962): Rangers

 25-year-old Brown was signed by Rangers, the club he supported in childhood, in January 1988 for £350,000; he had played against the Glasgow club days earlier and been involved in a confrontation with player-manager Graeme Souness during the match.
 He went on to feature in 278 games for the Gers in several positions, scoring 18 goals; along the way, as a squad player he managed to collect eight League titles, three Scottish Cups and three League Cups.
 He played no part in the two finals which Rangers reached but did not win during his spell with the club (1989 Scottish League Cup Final, 1994 Scottish Cup Final).

-In the 1992–93 season, Brown played in 59 matches, partnering Richard Gough in central defence in many of them, as the club won the domestic treble, went on a long unbeaten run and came close to reaching the final of the Champions League.
+In the 1992–93 season, Brown played in 59 matches, partnering Richard Gough in central defence in many of them, as the club won the domestic treble, went on a long unbeaten run but were knocked out in the group stages of the Champions League.
 Brown's final competitive match was the 1996 Scottish Cup Final which Rangers won 5–1 over Hearts.
 He retired from playing in May 1997 after Rangers won their ninth consecutive title.

 There was some controversy, with Brown once calling the fans of rivals Aberdeen "morons" in response to their behaviour and song choices during matches against Rangers.

 Despite his prolonged success at club level, he was never selected for Scotland.